-The range of kitchen faucets is so wide that the choice of a particular model is a real challenge, especially for those who are just starting their renovation work.
+The range of kitchen sink faucets is so wide that the choice of a particular model is a real challenge, especially for those who are just starting their renovation work.
 Upright or wall-mounted, single or double handle, with swivel or pull-out spout?
 Wondering what kind of kitchen faucet to buy?
 The following article will help you choose the right faucet for your kitchen.

-Upright or wall-mounted faucet?
+Upright or wall-mounted sink faucet?

 The first factor you should consider when choosing a kitchen faucet is the type of installation.
 At the water installation stage, you should decide how to install the faucet – directly in the sink or wall.

-A standing faucet
+A standing sink faucet

 A standing faucet requires the hot and cold water connections to be properly routed so that they are under the sink.
 You will connect the faucet to these using the flexible connecting hoses included in the kit.
 The sink or worktop in which the standing tap is to be installed must also have a properly prepared opening.
 Upright kitchen faucets, also known as pillar faucets, are nowadays the most popular choice due to their easy and quick installation and a wide range of available models.
 They are functional and fit into any kitchen.

-Wall-mounted kitchen faucet
+Wall-mounted kitchen sink faucet

 The wall-mounted kitchen faucet is connected directly to the installation without the use of connecting hoses.
-An important issue is the distance between hot and cold water connections, which in the case of wall mounting should be 15 cm.
+An important issue is a distance between hot and cold water connections, which in the case of wall mounting should be 15 cm.
 Classic wall-mounted faucets are becoming less and less common in new buildings, but are often used in renovations of old kitchens, where the use of a standing faucet would require rework of the water system.
 Their advantage is also the fact that there is no need to create special holes in the sink.

-Twin-handle vs. single-handle faucet
+Twin-handle vs. single-handle sink faucet